 Design for Regional Resilience

-Modeled after the highly successful Design for Startups program and funded by NRC IRAP, this new initiative brings the transformative power of design to SMEs by connecting them with designers to produce deliverables that will have impact on their business and on local and regional circular economies broadly.
+Design for Regional Resilience connects ten student designers with seven SMEs to produce deliverables that will have impact on their business and on local and regional circular economies broadly.

-Design for Green Industry: Regional Resilience is funded by the National Research Council of Canada Industrial Research Assistance Program.
+This project is supported by National Research Council of Canada Industrial Research Assistance Program.